B. H. Abdul Hameed

 B. H. Abdul Hameed (බි.එච්. අබ්දුල් හමීඩ්, பி. எச். அப்துல் ஹமீட்; born 11 April 1949) is a Sri Lankan broadcaster, television presenter, radio announcer, lyricist, drama artist and actor.
-He made his mark and gained fame, popularity by working as an anchor in Indian Tamil television reality shows.
-He was also famously dubbed as the voice of the Radio Ceylon mainly highlighting his fluency and pronunciation of Tamil language and wordings.
-During his illustrious career spanning over five decades as a broadcaster, he has frequently conducted interviews with popular celebrities.
+He made his mark and gained popularity by working as an anchor in Indian Tamil television reality shows.
+He was also dubbed as the voice of the Radio Ceylon mainly highlighting his fluency and pronunciation of Tamil language and wordings.
+During his career spanning over five decades as a broadcaster, he has frequently conducted interviews with celebrities.

 Biography

 B. H. Abdul Hameed grew up in a difficult family background which encountered challenges pertaining to poverty.
 His mother was the breadwinner in the family as she supported the family by cooking and selling food in their locality.
 He pursued his primary education at Vipulanantha Tamil Maha Vidyalayam in Dematagoda.
 Since his early childhood days, he showed reluctance towards traditional studies, but he showed his passion and hunger for success by taking part in extracurricular activities in school.
 Although he was unpopular for his academic performance, he was appreciated by his teachers for showcasing his skills in speech, drama and acting abilities.
 His close friend Joseph Edward accompanied him by taking him to Sri Lanka Broadcasting Corporation to watch the recording of the Siruvar Malar program, which itself became an iconic nostalgic memory for Hameed and he used that experience as his source of inspiration.

 Many sources and publications apparently spread rumours and speculations stating Hameed along with his wife had been killed by a mob during the middle of the 1983 Black July anti-Tamil riots in Sri Lanka and such claims were eventually refuted and denied by Hameed himself.
 Upon hearing such claims, the then Sri Lankan President Ranasinghe Premadasa, ordered and provided instructions to respective authorities to bring Hameed safely to the headquarters of Sri Lanka Broadcasting Corporation.